ShayakNandi/mcp-tesseract/mcptesseract/README.md

 # Tesseract OCR Server with FastMCP

 This project provides a simple yet powerful Tesseract OCR server built using `FastMCP`.
 It allows you to perform Optical Character Recognition (OCR) on single image files or batch-process entire folders of images.
-It also includes tools to analyze word frequencies from the OCR output using an SQLite database.
+It also includes tools to analyze word frequencies from the OCR output using an SQLite database, as well as comprehensive bibliography processing tools for both text and JSON ground truth data.

 ## Prerequisites